mfred488/mfred488.github.io/_posts/2020-01-14-2019-SANS-holiday-hack-challenge-write-up.markdown

     return payload
 {% endhighlight %}

 That's pretty close to what we want to do!
-As you can see, the function `tamper` returns `tamper` with no transformation, but adds a couple of dummy innocent parameters at the beginning of the request.
+As you can see, in that example, the function `tamper` returns `tamper` with no transformation, but adds a couple of dummy innocent parameters at the beginning of the request.
 It seems that some WAFs actually do not analyze more than a hundred parameters, so sqlmap can hide its sql injection in the last parameter!
 That's close to what we need; in our case, we want to append a (dynamically computed) parameter token.
-Here's our tamper script `elfu-student-tamper.py`
+Here's our tamper script `elfu-student-tamper.py`:

 {% highlight python %}
 from lib.core.enums import PRIORITY